 Too Close to Call

-An automatic recount now seems inevitable in the Washington state governor’s race between Democrat Chris Gregoire and Republican Dino Rossi — a race that’s still too close to call.
+An automatic recount now seems inevitable in the Washington state governor’s race between Democrat Chris Gregoire (search) and Republican Dino Rossi (search) — a race that’s still too close to call.
 The King County election officials have come up with 400 ballots cast by Democrats that they say were originally ruled out but now should be counted.
 Why are all 400 ballots from Democrats?

 Well, Democratic Party workers chased down hundreds of voters whose ballots were rejected, but then they had only Democrats signing affidavits demanding their votes be counted.